purescript/purescript/README.md

 baz(x)
 ```

-## Do Notation
+## Blocks

-There is a keyword `do`, which does not have the same purpose as the `do` keyword in Haskell.

-`do` introduces a block.
-Blocks consist of statements, and must return a value of the same type on every branch of execution.
+Blocks are collections of statements wrapped in braces `{ ... }`.
+Blocks must return a value of the same type on every branch of execution.

 The following types of statement are supported: